 Office 365 DLP – How Does It Work?

 Early in the year 2017, Microsoft had created their Security & Compliance Center especially for O365 or Office 365.
 This enabled the end-users to manage different features including DLP or data loss prevention.
-The O365 DLP feature works in a similar fashion as to any other data loss prevention tool, wherein, it follows a certain set of some of the specific rules.
+The O365 DLP feature works in a similar fashion as any other data loss prevention tool, wherein, it follows a certain set of some of the specific rules.
 Policies defined within O365 govern the data and also send notifications whenever someone breaks in or violates some rule.
-Office 365 data loss prevention feature classifies data in an automated way and uses some set of policies for stopping an email from being sent and/or blocks unauthorized access to any classified data or content.
+DLP in Office 365 feature classifies data in an automated way and uses some set of policies for stopping an email from being sent and/or blocks unauthorized access to any classified data or content.

 Steps to Easily Set Up Office 365 DLP

 Setting up of the DLP feature in Office 365 is quite simple, thanks to the in-built features & functionalities of the application